-Figure 28: Summary of all the information that the data subject gave his or her consent to be processed.
+Figure 40: Summary of all the information that the data subject gave his or her consent to be processed.

-To check the usability of our first UI for dynamic consent request we are now conducting a user study.
+To check the usability of our UIs for dynamic consent request we are conducting user evaluations.

-6.5 User study
+6.4.1 User evaluation

-For the study we selected a think aloud method (van Someren 1994, Seidman 2006, Charters 2003) where the participants are first presented with BeFit's use case and then they are asked to imagine themselves buying BeFit's wearable appliance for fitness tracking instead of Sue.
+For the evaluation we selected a think aloud method (van Someren 1994, Seidman 2006, Charters 2003) where the participants are first presented with BeFit's use case and then they are asked to imagine themselves buying BeFit's wearable appliance for fitness tracking instead of Sue.
 The participants are then asked to activate the device and give their consent for the processing of their data by BeFit.
 In the beginning the participants complete a series of tasks of giving and withdrawing consent.
 After this exercise they just give their own consent, as they would have done this, if they bought the BeFit smart watch.
 The participants record their screen and their thoughts.
-Our online wireframe enables participants to give their consent from any place comfortable for them, making our user study more realistic.
+Our online wireframe enables participants to give their consent from any place comfortable for them, making our user evaluation more realistic.
 In the end of the assignment each participant fills in a questionnaire providing us with their demographic data as well as their impression of our dynamic consent request UI.
 The questions of both questionnaires can be found in the annexes.
 Immediately after finishing giving the consent, the participants are also asked to type in everything they remember consenting to.
+Twenty-seven participants, who are between 16 and 35 years old, took part in our usability evaluation.
+Most of them graduated from high school and have either Information Technology or Education as their background.
+63% of the participants are male and 37% are female.
+The participants consider themselves competent, proficient or experts in Internet surfing.
+The results of the evaluation were published in D4.2 Usability testing report V1.
+The results showed that the data subjects were overwhelmed with the consent information because they needed to read and understand all the details.
+So, there was a clear need for the simplification of the consent request and the reduction of the consent information details that are mandatory for the data subject to read.
+Based on the user study results, we developed an improved version of the UI to be further tested in our next user evaluation.